 of people can apply the Leave No Trace skills learned in AB to a future outdoor activity

-Check out our FAQs below or email Rebecca Burwell, Program Coordinator for Outdoor Leadership.
+Check out our FAQs below or email our summer coordinating team.

 Frequently Asked Questions

-Adventure Bound is planned by the staff in the Office of Student Life, including help from our student coordinator.
-We have over 40 trained Trails Guides, certified in Wilderness First Aid, CPR, and AED use that lead Adventure Bound.
+Adventure Bound is planned by Campus Recreation in the Division for Student Affairs with assistance from our GW TRAiLS student coordinators.
+We have over 24 trained Trails Guides who lead each trip.
+Each trip will have guides certified in Wilderness First Aid, CPR, and AED.

 You will be contacted through your GW email account.
 Please check this account periodically.
 Not only will we email you, but additional information for your upcoming year will be sent to you throughout the summer.

 If you believe you may be in need of financial assistance to participate in Adventure Bound, we may have fee waivers available to students.
-For more information, please contact Rebecca Burwell, Program Coordinator for Outdoor Leadership.
+For more information, please email the summer coordinating team to request.